Wanted: Sanity

 What will Sanity by Tanmoy do?

-When I started at The Correspondent, mental health was already hot.
+Mental health is hot.
 By the end of 2020, a year when loneliness, loss, and grief covered us like permafrost, our culture’s craving for that heat has crescendoed.
-To borrow a phrase that grew like a rash towards the last phase of my 12 years in business journalism before The Correspondent, mental health is firmly the Next Big Thing.
+To borrow a phrase that grew like a rash towards the last phase of my 12 years in business journalism before I turned to my current topic, mental health is firmly the Next Big Thing.

 Need proof?
 Here’s some: By the third quarter of the year, venture capital funding in US mental-health startups had reached $1.37 billion, more than quadrupling since 2015.